 What next for arms control?

-With both State Parties now reaching the agreed treaty ceilings by the February 2018 deadline, attention has subsequently shifted toward the future and whether Presidents Trump and Putin will agree to extend the treaty out to 2026, and/or negotiate a successor to the New START treaty, achieving further reductions in their nuclear arsenals.
-As of June 2018, the United States had an estimated 3,800 operational nuclear warheads; while Russia had 4,350.
+With both State Parties reaching the agreed treaty ceilings of New START by the February 2018 deadline, attention has subsequently shifted toward the future and whether Presidents Trump and Putin will agree to extend the treaty out to 2026, and/or negotiate a successor to the treaty, achieving further reductions in their nuclear arsenals.

-Complicating the issue, however, is the wider political relationship between the US and Russia, which is arguably at its lowest since the end of the Cold War, and the ongoing dispute over alleged Russian non-compliance with the INF treaty which is overshadowing the arms control agenda more broadly.
+Complicating the issue, however, is the wider political relationship between the US and Russia, which is arguably at its lowest since the end of the Cold War, and the ongoing dispute over alleged Russian non-compliance with the INF treaty which has been overshadowing the arms control agenda more broadly.